anthemion-org/ogle-web/README.md

 ##### Prefix exceptions

-At times, it is impractical to prefix the way I would like:
+At times, it is impractical to apply certain prefixes:

-- Many developers define parameters or other variables that sometimes reference functions, and sometimes reference non-function values.
-I think this is usually a bad idea, because it is impossible to name these accurately, even without prefixes.
+- Many developers define parameters or other variables that sometimes reference functions, and sometimes reference non-function values, and there is no way to prefix these correctly.
+I think it is usually wrong to use variables this way, because it is impossible to name them accurately, even without prefixes.
 I considered a prefix for identifiers that _sometimes_ reference functions, but it doesn’t seem worth it;

 - React requires that component names be capitalized, so component classes _cannot_ be prefixed with `t`;

 - Some prefixes do not work well with destructuring, particularly `a` and `o`.

-When using destructuring to implement named parameters:
+When destructuring is used to implement named parameters:

 ```
 function uAdd({ Card, Ent, CkAddFollow, CkSkipAdd }) {